- Be able to give examples of weak passwords.

 If you plan to have learners actually generate their own passwords and phrases, then they should bring their devices and have password managers installed on them (see module on password managers).

-Learners should have a general understanding of what a web browser is, and familiarity with logging into a website.
+Learners should have a general understanding of what a web browser The program you use to view web sites on the Internet.
+Firefox, Safari, Internet Explorer and Chrome are all web browsers.
+Mobile devices have a web browser app for the same purpose. is, and familiarity with logging into a website.

 GOTCHAS AND OTHER PROBLEMS YOU MIGHT HIT

 - When making new passwords, there may be a few participants who will forget their new passwords.
 If people have changed the passwords for critical accounts or for their devices without memorizing their passwords, this activity may cause more harm than good.